OpenNewsLabs/field-guide-security-training-newsroom/drafts/ch2_overview.md

 Device***](https://docs.google.com/document/d/17wZNXEMwmpNQVq55Jq02jyjYEPmLyhcS0ytQHAsRbNc):
 20-30 minutes, demonstration and walkthrough

-In this lesson, participants will learn how to “lock down” their mobile device by creating a secure passcode for unlocking the phone and preparing the device for installation and use of a secure messaging system.
+In this lesson, participants will learn how to "lock down" their mobile device by creating a secure passcode for unlocking the phone and preparing the device for installation and use of a secure messaging system.
 This lesson should be paired with Mobile Applications Security